jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * A kingside jogging.
   The jog base column
   should be
   two stops after the anchor column.

-* A vertical gap, with comments at the the anchor column as well as the jog base column.
+* A vertical gap, with comments at the anchor column as well as the jog base column.

 * A TISTIS,
   aligned one stop after the anchor column.

-* A vertical gap, with comments at the the anchor column.
+* A vertical gap, with comments at the anchor column.

 * A tail, aligned at the anchor column.